JieYing16/stock_market_prediction/README.md

+# Plotly
+## Introduction
 This is an interactive dashboard, Plotly, as an end product of stock market prediction.

+## About The Project:
-The stock markets are some of the semi-conductor companies listed on Bursa Malaysia.
+- The stock markets are some of the semi-conductor companies listed on Bursa Malaysia.

-The forecast horizon is daily and monthly.
+- The forecast horizon is daily and monthly.

-Models used to predict were Random Forest and Long Short-Term Memory.
+- Models used to predict were Random Forest and Long Short-Term Memory.